justliam42/MSOE-notes/Classes/MTH 2130/Definitions(MTH2130.md

 - Zero Vector: vector with all zeros
 	- <0, 0, 0>
 - Unit Vector: vector with magnitude of 1 (doesn't matter direction)
-	- Standard unit vectors are notated as
+	- Standard unit vectors are notated as i, j, k as vectors in x, y, z directions respectively
+- Dot Product: the multiplication of two vectors to be